influxdata/influxdb-client-java/flux-client/README.md

 #### Client connection string

-Client can be constructed using connection string, that can contain the FluxConnectionOptions parameters encoded into URL.
+A client can be constructed using a connection string that can contain the FluxConnectionOptions parameters encoded into the URL.

 ```java
     FluxClient fluxClient = FluxClientFactory.create("http://localhost:8086?readTimeout=5000&connectionTimeout=5000&logLevel=BASIC")
 ```
-Following options are supported:
+The following options are supported:

 | Property name | default | description |
 | --------------|-------------|-------------|